syncfusion-content/windowsforms-docs/WindowsForms/numericupdownext/Overview.md

 ## Key Features

-NumericUpDownExt is an advanced NumericUpdown control and has the following features.
+The NumericUpDownExt is an advanced NumericUpdown control, and it contains the following features:

-**Value Settings** - Provide options to set the value to be displayed by the NumericUpDownExt control and increment or decrement the value.
+**Value settings** - Provides options to set the value to be displayed by the NumericUpDownExt control and increments or decrements the value.

-**Display Settings** - Provide options to set the decimal places with integer to the control.
+**Display settings** - Provides options to set the decimal places with integer to the control.

-**Appearance Settings** - Supports to set the background and foreground color of the control.
+**Appearance settings** - Supports to set the background and foreground color of the control.
 The foreground color can be set separately for the negative values of the control.

-**Behavior Settings** - The InterceptArrowKeys property allows the user to change values using the up and down arrow keys apart from the standard up and down buttons.
+**Behavior settings** - The `InterceptArrowKeys` property allows users to change values using the up and down arrow key apart from the standard up and down buttons.

-**Alignment Settings** - Provide options to align the text of the control to the Left, Right and Center.
-It supports also align the up and down buttons to Left and RIght.
+**Alignment settings** - Provides options to align the text of the control to the left, right or center.
+It also supports to align the up and down buttons to the left and right.

-**Border Settings** - Provides different sets of border styles to the control.
-The styles are FixedSingle, Fixed3D and None.
-It also have an another unique feature, themed border can be provided for the control using the ThemedBorder property.
+**Border settings** - Provides different sets of border styles to the control.
+The styles are FixedSingle, Fixed3D, and None.
+Themed border can be provided to the control using the `ThemedBorder` property.

-**Layout Settings** - Provide options to set the maximum and minimum size of the control.
+**Layout settings** - Provides options to set the maximum and minimum sizes of the control.

-**Key Support** - Provides support for entering the large values by using keyboard.
+**Key support** - Provides support for entering the large values using keyboard.

-**Themes and Visual Styles** - Supports set of visual styles to customize the look and feel of the control.
+**Themes and visual styles** - Supports a set of visual styles to customize the look and feel of the control.